Close

 Base-word attack

-Combined dictionary attack (developed by Passcape Software)
+Combined dictionary attack (developed by Passcape)

 The combo attack uses to find compound passwords.
 For example, 'nothingtodo' or 'I give up'.
 It is very similar to the dictionary attack, except that instead of using a single word for password verification it uses a combination of words created by combining words from several dictionaries.
 You can create your own password generation rules.